-You can also share your station via text messages, emails, or even to Notes, just as easily.
+You can also share your station via text messages, emails, or even Notes, just as easily.
 And as far as ease of use, everyone who wants to can get your content one way or another without downloading the App.

-They can even listen from a PC, so any which way people access the web—mobile, Android or iOS devices, via iTunes or Apple Podcasts—they can hear your show.
+They can even listen from a PC, so any which way people access the web—mobile, Android, or iOS devices, via iTunes or Apple Podcasts—they can hear your show.
 And you can easily embed your station on your WordPress site.

-Distribute at Anchor Audio ‘til It Pops
+Distribute At Anchor Audio ‘til It Pops

 And while you’re monkeying around on the web, you can download published audio segments from your station and receive the files via email.

 With these audio files, you can ignite your content further by crafting YouTube videos simply by adding text or visuals.
-Or, you can string a group of segments into a new, longer podcast production, adding and editing, as desired.
+Or, you can string a group of segments into new, longer podcast production, adding and editing, as desired.